domin-mnd/portfolio/README.md

 - `components/skills/config.tsx` (for the Skills card)
 - `components/works/config.tsx` (for the Works card)

-> Note: After adding i18n support, the configuration will be partiallyy moved to the `public/locales` directory.
+> Note: After adding i18n support, the configuration will be partially moved to the `public/locales` directory.
 More documentation will be added soon.

 ## Contributing